jnsofini/Imbalanced-Learning/README.md

 ##  Project objectives
 - Understand the causes of fatal accidents on public road in Canada.
 For example, the vehicle model, age group,  road conditions, etc.

-- Build a machine learning predictive model to classify fatal or non-fatal collisions.
+- Build a machine learning predictive model to classify fatal and non-fatal collisions.

 ##  Practice skills